 In March 2020, the FASB issued ASU No. 2020-04 - Reference Rate Reform (Topic 848), codified as ASC 848 ("ASC 848").
 The purpose of ASC 848 is to provide optional guidance to ease the potential effects on financial reporting of the market-wide migration away from Interbank Offered Rates to alternative reference rates.
 ASC 848 applies only to contracts, hedging relationships, and other transactions that reference a reference rate expected to be discontinued because of reference rate reform.
-The guidance for contracts amended solely to use an alternative reference rate.
+The guidance may be applied upon issuance of ASC 848 through December 31, 2022.
+We expect to utilize the optional expedients provided by the guidance for contracts amended solely to use an alternative reference rate.
 We have evaluated the impact of adopting this new guidance and do not expect it to have a material impact on our Consolidated Financial Statements.